indieopensource/indieopensource.com/_models/public-private.md

 layout: model
 ---

 Public-private licensing is an proven business model for developers of open source software.
-This website offers guides to public-private licensing for [indie developers](./indies) and [users](./users).
+This website offers guides to public-private licensing for [indie developers](./indies), (./users), and other (./contributors).